 Powers and Abilities

 Gizmo possesses a genius-level intellect, focused particularly around the invention of technology and the modification of existing items to create useful tools or weapons.
-He has no fighting skill beyond that granted by his technology.
+He has no fighting skill beyond that granted by his technology, through he is a decent marksman with his weapons.

 A prepubescent Gizmo appears as a minor villain in eleven episodes in this series.
 He is notable as the only villain to physically appear in all five seasons.
 He is typically seen in association with the HIVE Five, but occasionally appears as a villain in his own right.
 He probably became the leader of the HIVE Five after Jinx left the team.
 His first appearance is in "Final Exam."
 He is voiced by Lauren Tom for most of his appearances, and by Tara Strong for his appearance in "Titans Together."